 Starting the Platform

-Once the repository, backend and frontend are installed and configured, this page guides you through starting the full platform and verifying that all components are running correctly.
+Once the repository and the server (backend + embedded frontend) are installed and configured, this page guides you through starting the platform and verifying that all components are running correctly.

 Startup Order

-Always start the components in the following order:
+PMP4PG has only two server-side components to start, in the following order:

 1. PostgreSQL (repository)